 Is it Safe to Visit Lebanon Right Now?

-Safest Places in Lebanon
+Safest Places to Visit in Lebanon

-Bcharre is located just above the Kadisha Valley—one of the most historically and naturally significant valleys in the country.
+- Bcharre: Bcharre is located just above the Kadisha Valley—one of the most historically and naturally significant valleys in the country.
 It’s a very laid-back and chill vibe, with lots of culture and tradition to explore.
 You’ll also be very close (around 15min) to the famous Cedars of God, some of the oldest and largest cedar trees on the planet.

-Places to Avoid in Lebanon
+Places in Lebanon to Avoid

-- Palestinian refugee camps (specifically Ain El Hilweh in Saida unless you are with a guide),
+- Palestinian refugee camps (specifically Ain El Hilweh in Saida, unless you are with a guide),

 - The Hermel area.